infinum/rails-handbook/Design Patterns/Query Objects.md

 end
 ```

-Then you would use it like this
+Then you would use it like this:

 ```Ruby
 class ArticlesController < ApplicationController